-If you’re looking to upgrade to smart lighting set up, but are looking for the cheapest choice possible, these HaoDeng bulbs might be what you’re after.
+If you’re looking to upgrade to a smart lighting set up, but are looking for the cheapest choice possible, these HaoDeng bulbs might be what you’re after.
 They come with all of the features you want with a smart bulb: you can schedule routines, customise colour settings and you can sync them with your music.
 It’s also controllable via an app and voice commands with Alexa and Google Assistant.
 The only downside is that the HaoDeng bulbs aren’t as bright, and their colours aren’t as vibrant as the other smart bulbs listed here.

 For what you’re paying for them, TP-Link’s Kasa Smart Bulbs do a fantastic job.
 They come with all of the capabilities you want with a smart bulb – voice and app control, scheduling and the ability to pick preset lighting scenes.

 When it comes to performance, you’ve got control over dimming, a decent white temperature spectrum and plenty of colour options.
 The only real set back is that they operate on 2.4ghz Wi-Fi signals.

 If you’re not particularly interested in a multicolour set up and just want a plain white light, TP-Link also offer a soft white variant.